baruchel/vim-notebook/README.md

 on Unix-like operating systems.

-When the kernel is launched, the filetype of the document will be set to "markdown" and the standard syntax file for the Markdown" type will be used (it is up to the user to enable highlighting or not).
-This syntax file defines a "markdownCodeBlock" element made with lines of code beginning with 4 spaces:
+When the kernel is launched, the filetype of the document will be set to "markdown" and the standard syntax file for the Markdown type will be used; syntax highlighting will also be enabled.
+This standard syntax file defines a "markdownCodeBlock" element made with lines of code beginning with 4 spaces:

     this is an example of "markdownCodeBlock"